 Readings of representative works with emphasis on major literary movements, cultural history, and basic literary devices.
 Primary texts by Pushkin, Gogol, Turgenev, Dostoevsky and Tolstoy, as well as some critical materials.
+Not open to first year students.
 (Writing-intensive.)
 No knowledge of Russian required.
 (Same as Literature and Creative Writing 225.)
-Maximum enrollment, 20.
+Maximum enrollment, 18.
 Bartle.

 This course will introduce students to basics of survey research, with a particular focus on measuring political, economic, and foreign policy attitudes.
 The class will analyze and report on the findings of an original survey of Russian elites.
 (Oral Presentations.)
-(Oral Presentations.)
 Prerequisite, GOVT 213, HIST 221 or 222, any 200-level GOVT course in comparative politics or international relations, or permission of instructor.
-(Same as Government 333.)
+(Comparative Politics) (Same as Government 333.)
 Maximum enrollment, 12.
-S Rivera.

 The Soviet Union as a Multi-National State.

 The USSR claimed to be a revolutionary political form: a state based on the voluntary union of workers from over 100 different nationalities.
 The Bolsheviks intended to lead Russian peasants, Kyrgyz nomads and Chechen mountaineers together into the bright Communist future.
 What they actually achieved is another question.
-Explores the concepts of nation, empire and modernization in the Soviet context.
+This research seminar explores the concepts of nation, empire and modernization in the Soviet context.
 (Writing-intensive.)
-Prerequisite, 221, 222 or consent of instructor.
+Prerequisite, One 200-level history course.
 (Same as History 345.)
-Maximum enrollment, 20.
+Maximum enrollment, 18.